alibaba/pipcook/docs/tutorials/component-object-detection.md

 ## Data Preparation

 When we want to do such a task of object detection, we need to make, collect and store our dataset according to certain specifications.
-There are two main types of datasets for object detection in the industry today, which are [Coco Data Set] (https ://cocodataset.org/) and [Pascal Voc](http://host.robots.ox.ac.uk/pascal/VOC/) datasets.
+There are two main types of datasets for object detection in the industry today, which are [Coco Dataset] (https ://cocodataset.org/) and [Pascal Voc](http://host.robots.ox.ac.uk/pascal/VOC/) datasets.
 We also provide corresponding data collection plugins to collect these two data formats.
 We take Pascal Voc format as an example, the file directory is:

 - train
    - 1.jpg